Agricultural experiment station: Japan

 Hokkaido Development Commission founded the very first agricultural experiment station of the country in Sapporo in 1871, under the advice of O-yatoi gaikokujin (hired foreign experts).

 The first national agricultural experiment station was founded in 1893 in Tokyo, Sendai, Kanazawa, Osaka, Hiroshima, Tokushima, and Kumamoto under the Edict No.18.

-And, 1899 act for prefectural agricultural experiment stations supported prefectural movement to establish agricultural experiment stations all over Japan.
+The 1899 act for prefectural agricultural experiment stations supported prefectural movement to establish agricultural experiment stations all over Japan.

 United Kingdom

 John Bennet Lawes, with the help of Joseph Henry Gilbert, established one of the oldest agricultural experiment stations in the world: Rothamsted Experimental Station, located at Harpenden in Hertfordshire, England, was founded in 1843.
 This establishment was where Ronald Fisher was inspired to important advances in the theory of statistical inference and genetics.
 Another important agricultural experiment station was founded in 1903 and closed in 2003: Long Ashton Research Station.

 United States

-The movement to establish agricultural experiment stations in the US can be credited to Samuel William Johnson who taught the first course in biochemistry.
+The movement to establish agricultural experiment stations in the US can be credited to Samuel William Johnson, who taught the first course in biochemistry.
 The development was recounted by William Cumming Rose:

 In 1875, through Johnson's influence, the Connecticut Legislature made a small appropriation to aid the cost of a two year program of agricultural experimentation, to be conducted by Wilbur Olin Atwater at Wesleyan University, in Middletown, Connecticut.
 Atwater had received the Ph.
 D. under Johnson's direction...
 Two years later, the State Legislature approved the establishment of the Connecticut Agricultural Experiment Station on a permanent basis, and Johnson became its first director...
 At the start, it was housed in two rooms on the lower floor of Sheffield Hall of Yale University.
-Later,... moved to a building of its own on Huntington Street in New Haven.
+Later... moved to a building of its own on Huntington Street in New Haven.

 The Bussey Institution at Harvard University (since 1871) and the Houghton Farm at Cornwall, New York (1876–88), were privately endowed stations.
 By 1887 fourteen states had definite organizations and in thirteen others the colleges conducted equivalent work.

 Federal aid for state experiment stations began with the Hatch Act of 1887.
 The Hatch Act authorized direct payment of federal grant funds to each state to establish an agricultural experiment station "under direction of" its land-grant college.
 Land-grant colleges had been established under the Morrill Act of 1862.
 The aid was increased by the Adams Act (1906) and the Purnell Act (1925).
 The provisions of the original Hatch Act and of later legislation providing increasing funds were combined in the Hatch Act of 1955.

 The McIntire–Stennis Act of 1962 authorized forestry research studies at experiment stations.